dc441905/dc441905.github.io/code-of-conduct.md

 ## Code of Conduct

 DC441905 is dedicated to providing a harassment-free experience for all participants.
-This includes event attendees, speakers, sponsors and organisors at both physical events and in our online channels.
+This includes event attendees, speakers, sponsors and organisers at both physical events and in our online channels.

 We do not tolerate abuse, harassment, or discriminatory behaviour of any form.
 Specifically do not make offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, political affiliation, race, ethnicity, religion, technology choices, or other prejudiced behaviour.